4 semester hours

-Additional papers and readings will be assigned throughout the course (including my own course notes, practice problems, and sample code).
+Various papers and readings will be assigned throughout the course (including my own course notes, practice problems, and sample code).
+These readings will be posted on individual assignment pages.
 If you have projects or papers to work on, you’ll have to find some additional readings on your own.
 Make sure you take the time for effective self-study.
 Take advantage of classmates and friends; the computing industry is one of the most collaborative fields in which to work, and your course experience should reflect this.

 In accordance with the LMU Credit Hour Policy, this 4-unit course will require 12 hours of work per week (including the time spent in lecture and lab).

 You’ll have several homework sets containing in-depth theoretical questions and non-trivial programming problems, and quizzes and a final exam with less difficult material.
 In this class you will write a complete compiler.
 You will have, as a starting point, an existing compiler provided by the instructor for a simple programming language.
 You may either extend the compiler or start from scratch.
 To keep you on track, the project will be turned in in pieces, specifically as part of the homework assignments for the semester.
 The assignments will also contain some theoretical problems for you to work out, too.
 You have to write a report documenting the architecture and design of the compiler; however, your writeup may appear on your wiki as opposed to a stodgy PDF.
 To help prepare you to meet industry expectations for college graduates, programming assignments will sometimes be required to be placed in version-controlled public repositories (most students tend to prefer GitHub).
-Exams will cover material from lectures not previously assigned for homework: don’t whine about this.
+Exams may cover material from lectures not previously assigned for homework, so take care to learn concepts and not just memorize technical steps and recipes to answer questions.

 Your final grade will be weighted as follows: